Journalist found guilty of voting twice – for TV report

 A Swiss journalist has been found guilty of electoral fraud for voting twice electronically – once as a Swiss resident and again as a Swiss citizen living abroad – as part of a TV report on flaws in the voting system.

 The Federal Criminal Court in Bellinzona in canton Ticino rejected an appeal by the Swiss public television (RTS) journalist, and gave him a two-year suspended sentence and a CHF400 ($400) fine.
+The 47-year-old can appeal against this decision within 30 days.

 The RTS reporter had voted twice in federal and cantonal elections on March 8, 2015.
 He had received voting material twice by error – once as a Swiss resident and once as a Swiss abroad, after he moved house.